-FIG. 7.
-CONSOLE SKETCH DESIGN.
+FIG. 7-CONSOLE SKETCH DESIGN

-Fig 7 shows a sketch design of a console for a ship presently being built.
-The design is based either upon the overall dimensions of a similar console previously fitted or is developed from basic principles using authropometic data.
-See Fig 8.
+FIG. 7 shows a sketch design of a console for a ship presently being built.
+The design is either based upon the overall dimensions of a similar console previously fitted or developed from basic principles using anthropometric data (see FIG. 8).
+Practical engineering details, such as methods of mounting and the provision of ample space for cable entries and terminal chambers, have to be considered at this stage.